amansrivastava17/text-preprocess-python/readme.md

 # Text Preprocessing Tool

-Here is a text preprocessing tools in python to save you from most of preprocessing works you have to done before performing any o NLP task.
+Here is a text preprocessing tool designed in python to save you from preprocessing tasks that you need to completed before performing any NLP task.